klaudhaus/lit-up/README.md

 ### Using Web Components

-You can use any standards-compliant Web Component within `lit-up` apps by installing it as per its own documentation and then using the appropriate tag name and setting its attributes, properties and event handlers (using `up`) accordingly.
+You can use any standards-compliant Web Component in `lit-up` by installing it in your app as per its own documentation and then using the appropriate tag name and setting its attributes, properties and event handlers (using `up`) accordingly.

 ```js
 import { WiredButton, WiredInput } from "wired-elements"